pensjonatus/flash-fiction/blog/acid-harsh.md

 ---
-title: 'Acid Harsh'
+title: Acid Harsh
 date: '2012-10-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Mark had a mark on his face.
 It was a little circular scar on his left